 Decisions for the 2016 Research in Organization (RiO) grant program have gone out.
 Congratulations and welcome to the recipients of this grant!

-The SRF Programs are currently directed by Cathy Maritan.
+The SRF Programs are currently directed by co-chairs Michael Leiblein and Cathy Maritan.
 Chairs of the SRF Leadership are appointed to staggered three-year renewable terms.
 The primary responsibility of the SRF Co-Chairs is to develop and review themes and focus areas for the SRF.
-Click here to learn more about the leadership of the SRF.
+To learn more about the leadership of the SRF please select the button below.

 The SRF research-funding programs are motivated by a strong belief that the field of strategic management will benefit from an entity devoted to supporting research that advances its concepts, theory, and practice.
 To ensure the ongoing availability of funds for the SRF programs and grants, the SMS has set aside the major part of its reserves in a Research Endowment fund.
 Click here for more information about this endowment.